doctypeKieran/ci-capstone-project/README.md

 Who is Musicality *really* intended to be used by?
 The answer is very simple: ***anyone.***

-Anyone who possesses a mouse and keyboard, a tablet, or a phone can use Musicality, because ultimately, ***anyone*** can an infatuation for music.
+Anyone who possesses a mouse and keyboard, a tablet, or a phone can use Musicality, because ultimately, ***anyone*** can have an infatuation for music.
 Other sites may attempt to disregard those who are not of a high status, but Musicality is a community for all.
 For those who have trudged through sites which present messy, unclear information when they just want to simply book a classical music concert event: look no further.
 Musicality takes all the hassle away and displays precisely what you're looking for.
 Once a user has found an event which they would like to attend, they simply book the event, at which point they will be alerted that their event is booked and ready for them to attend.

 Simple design, seamless navigation, and the aesthetic presentation of concise information.
 These are the qualities which Musicality strives to achieve.